-F-12.
+G-12.
 NUTRITION SERVICES IN A CRISIS SUPPORT HOME

 - 1. A minimum of three regularly scheduled, well-balanced meals must be available seven days a week.
 Meals must be served in the early morning, at midday, and the evening, with the last meal taking place no earlier than 5:00 P.M.
 Meals must meet the general requirements for nutrition found in the recommended Daily Diet Allowances, Food and Nutrition Board, National Academy of Sciences or a diet established by a registered dietitian.
 Meals must be of sufficient and proper quantity, form, consistency, and temperature.
 Food for at least one nutritious snack must be available and offered mid-afternoon and evening.
 All food groups must be available within the residence and represented on the daily menu. - 2.
 All foods, while being stored, prepared, or served, must be protected against contamination and be safe for human consumption in accordance with accepted standards for food safety. - 3.
-Food received or used in a Crisis Support Home must be clean, wholesome, free from spoilage, adulteration, and mislabeling, and safe for human consumption. - 4.
-A Crisis Support Home must have a properly equipped kitchen to prepare regularly scheduled, well-balanced meals unless it arranges for meals to be provided by a permitted food service establishment.
+Food received or used in a Crisis Support Home must be clean, wholesome, free from spoilage, adulteration, and mislabeling, and safe for human consumption.

+- 4. A Crisis Support Home must have a properly equipped kitchen to prepare regularly scheduled, wellbalanced meals unless it arranges for meals to be provided by a permitted food service establishment.
 In such case, a copy of required certification related-health, safety, sanitation is available. - 5.
 A Crisis Support Home must maintain a three-day supply of non-perishable foods and water for emergency needs for all individuals receiving services in the Crisis Support Home and staff assigned. - 6.
 A Crisis Support Home must arrange for and serve special diets as prescribed. - 7.
 The Crisis Support Home shows evidence of individual choice and participation in the planning of meals, as appropriate.

-F-13.
+G-13.
 MEDICATION MANAGEMENT IN A CRISIS SUPPORT HOME

-All medication must be kept and administered in accordance with requirements of the Department of Behavioral Health and Developmental Disabilities current Provider Manual, Part II, Section I, Community Standards for All Providers.
+All medication must be kept and administered in accordance with requirements of the Community Service Standards for Developmental Disabilities Providers found in the Georgia Department of Behavioral Health and Developmental Disabilities Provider Manual for Community Developmental Disabilities Providers as applicable to crisis supports services.

-F-14.
+G-14.
 STANDARDS COMPLIANCE REVIEW OF A CRISIS SUPPORT HOME

-Each DD Crisis Support Home delivering out-of-home intensive supports must receive a Standards Compliance Review by DHBDD prior to operation.
+Each DD Crisis Support Home delivering out-of-home intensive supports must receive Community Service Standards Quality Review by the Provider Performance Unit prior to operation.
 Each DD Crisis Support Home is subject to periodic review by Division and Regional staff and the Standards Compliance Unit.

-Outcomes of those reviews may include, but are not to be limited to a corrective action required of provider, or a moratorium on the use of the home for out-of-home intensive supports.
+Outcomes of those reviews may include but not be limited to a corrective action being required of provider or a moratorium on use of home for out-of-home intensive supports.